 STEP 2: Sign in to your Google account

-STEP 4: And your Google Doc (with all your custom formatting) will be available in your Workspace!
+STEP 4: Your Google Doc (with all your custom formatting) will be available in your Workspace

-- PDFs may be blocked for your students by the school or district.
-Send your school tech team this brief to help them unblock this.
+- PDFs may be blocked by the school or district.
+Send your school tech team our technology brief to help them whitelist the appropriate domains and services.
 To work around this, you may want to convert your PDF document to a Google Doc as outlined in this guide.

-- Additionally, because PDFs are designed not to be editable:
+- PDFs are designed not to be editable:

 - You cannot rotate pages once a document has been uploaded.
-You CAN do it with other tools before you upload the PDF to Actively Learn
+Be sure to position the PDF before uploading.

-- Some PDFs that you may have scanned in will not have a digital text layer that will let you and students annotate.
+- Some PDFs that you scan will not have a digital text layer.
+This will not allow you and students to annotate.
 If this is the case, you will see a message when you try and select some text.
 In this situation, you may want to convert your PDF document to a Google Doc to try and have Google "extract" the text.
 You can then import the new Google Doc version of your former PDF.

-STEP 3: Choose “Add content”, then select “Upload PDF”.
+STEP 3: Click “Add content”, then select “Upload PDF”

-STEP 4: “Select File” button.
-This will open your local drive.
+STEP 4: Click "Select File" to open up your local drive.
 Choose the file from your local drive to upload.

-Input information such as: title, author, grade level, and category.
-Make sure to double check for accuracy.
+Step 5: Input information such as: title, author, grade level, and category.
+Then click "Upload"